 The majority of Californian table grapes are packed in the field, with few being shed packed (Crisosto and Smilanick 2004).
 Field packed grapes are commonly picked and placed into a picking container (Crisosto and Smilanick 2004).
-The cluster is trimmed to remove any defective fruit, including sunburnt, decayed, undersized, cracked or irregular-shaped berries (Rosenstock 2007).
+The cluster may be trimmed to remove any defective fruit, including sunburnt, decayed, undersized, cracked or irregular-shaped berries (Rosenstock 2007).
 Defective clusters are either completely discarded or included in low grade category (Rosenstock 2007).
-Defective clusters may be too compact to examine the interior, filled with shot berries, too small, have an excess of defective berries, or have inadequate colouring (Rosenstock 2007).
-The picking container is then moved to a packer working in a portable stand in the avenue between vineyard blocks (Crisosto and Smilanick 2004).
-Packed containers are subject to quality inspection and weight checking (Crisosto and Smilanick 2004).
+Clusters may be defective if they are too compact to examine the interior, filled with shot berries, too small, have an excess of defective berries, or have inadequate colouring (Rosenstock 2007).
+The picking container is then moved to a packer working in a portable stand in the avenue between vineyard blocks (Crisosto and Smilanick 2004) according to the standards prescribed in the Code of Federal Regulations (as discussed in Section 3.6).
 The packer places the grape bunches into boxes.
 After packing, grapes are arranged onto pallets and sent to packing sheds and/or treatment facilities.